MilovdZee/DraaibankStepper-v2/README.md

    - add the path as include path

 ## wiring ##
-There are connectors on the board but there is only one supplied with the display.
+There are sockets on the board but there is only one plug with wiring supplied with the display.
 I opted for soldering directly on the board.

 Steps and direction: